Pavements are for people

 Vehicles parked on pavements are forcing people with pushchairs or children to walk unsafely in the road.
 And older people and those in wheelchairs can feel worried about leaving their homes as they feel unsafe walking down their own street.

-• In June 2015 Simon Hoare MP adopted the campaign by proposing a new law in Parliament to enforce a ban in England and Wales.
+• Simon Hoare MP has adopted the campaign by proposing a new law in Parliament to enforce a ban in England and Wales.
 Write to your MP asking them to back the bill.

 • A separate bill for Scotland is making steady progress at Holyrood - find out more.